We are committed to putting safety first and being transparent—when it comes to our operations as a company, and our actions as a neighbor.

-Every day, we are reminded of our responsibility and the importance of our task . . . because every day, we move 2.8 million barrels of oil and 22.5 billion cubic feet of natural gas across North America.
-Additionally, we generate and transmit more than 3,900 gross MW of renewable energy, primarily from wind, solar and geothermal facilities—enough to meet the electricity needs of more than 1.8 million homes.
+Every day, we are reminded of our responsibility and the importance of our task . . . because every day, we move 3 million barrels of oil and 21 billion cubic feet of natural gas across North America.
+Additionally, we generate nearly about 1,750 net MW of renewable energy, primarily from wind and solar facilities—enough to meet the electricity needs of nearly 700,000 homes.

 Every year, we produce the Enbridge Safety Report to the Community, provides our neighbors with an overview of our annual safety and reliability performance—not only in the areas where our safety performance was strong, but also those areas where it was not strong enough.

-The Enbridge Safety Report to the Community also offers a closer look at what we do to prevent incidents and keep people, communities and the environment safe.Read the report
+The Enbridge Safety Report to the Community also offers a closer look at what we do to prevent incidents and keep people, communities and the environment safe.READ THE 2018 REPORT

-In 2017, we safely delivered a record volume of nearly 3.75 billion barrels of crude oil and natural gas liquids—connecting suppliers and refiners via our growing North American pipeline network.
+In 2019, we safely delivered a record 3.98 billion (3,980,194,221) barrels of crude oil—connecting suppliers and refiners via our growing North American pipeline network.
 We play a small but essential role in collecting people to the energy they need for their quality of life, and we do it safely, reliably and responsibly.

-We had a total of 11 reportable spills on our crude oil and liquids systems in 2017, with a total volume of 8,394 barrels.
-Of those 8,394 barrels, 1,309 barrels were spilled on Enbridge property, fully contained within our facilities, and cleaned up with little or no environmental impact.
-One of the incidents outside of Enbridge's property accounted for more than 6,000 barrels, and occurred when a third party struck one of our pipelines during a construction project in an industrial area near Enbridge's Edmonton Terminal.
+We had a total of 7 reportable spills on our crude oil and liquids systems in 2019—six on Enbridge property, and one off-site—with a total release volume of 214 barrels.
+Of those 214 barrels, 108 barrels were spilled at Enbridge facilities, fully contained within our facilities, and cleaned up with little or no environmental impact.

-However, the number of spills and the volume released in 2017 represented an increase from record-low levels of 2016, serving as a reminder of the need for relentless vigilance and focus to ensure the continued safety and reliability of our operations.
+However, safety is Enbridge's top priority—and we understand the need for relentless vigilance and focus to ensure the continued safety and reliability of our operations.

 The Foundational Safety Stories recount four serious incidents from our past that we pause to remember and reflect on each year on their anniversaries: